From May 1, 2022, the “Green Pass” system of Covid vaccination certification has been largely scrapped within Italy.

-This article clarifies the difference between the “Green Pass”, the new “Super Green Pass”, and non-EU vaccine certificates, and what you can and can’t do with each.
+These frequently asked questions clarify the difference between the “Green Pass”, the new “Super Green Pass“, and non-EU vaccine certificates, and what you could and couldn’t do with each.
+While these documents still exist, they are no longer needed in Italy for a regular visitor.

 The EU Digital Covid Certificate is an EU-wide standard for proving vaccination or recent test-result status for the following: